JasonTurley/my-scripts/README.md

 # my-scripts

-bash scripts for repetitive tasks and CTF tips.
+Shell scripts to automate repetitive tasks and useful commands for CTF challenges.